Seawater systems for yachts

 Continuous wear

-Salt water, vibration, and use take their toll on the system
+Salt water, vibration, and use take their toll on the installation

 Navigation, the marine environment, and the passage of time loosen connections, wear down mechanisms, promote corrosion, and cause parts that once worked well to become unreliable.